gelaim/gelaim.github.io/index.md

 This is a [new hobby](https://github.com/gelaim/HackerRank), and doesn't necessarily reflect my skills.
 Sometimes I just write the first solution with a reasonable time and space complexity.
 All my answers are developed using Python.

-## Pytorch cookbook: tutorials
+## Machine learning, AI and Pytorch

-I'm trying to write a [book](https://github.com/gelaim/pytorch-cookbook) about Pytorch or AI in general in portuguese.
+In this [project](https://github.com/gelaim/data_science), I'm trying to organize some of my knowledge about several fields of AI.
+I stared writing about statistics, but now I want to write also about ML and DS.
+I also have some work using [Pytorch](https://github.com/gelaim/pytorch-cookbook) about Pytorch and AI in general.
 For now, I want to have a well-organized set of information.